briankendall/macintosh-dev-template/README.md

 replacing en0 with whichever network adapter you're using.
 (Typically it'll be en0 or en1 depending on whether you're connected using Wi-Fi or Ethernet.)

-With those both set up, restart VSCode if it's running.
+With those both set up, restart VSCode if it's running, and tell CMake to reconfigure.
 Now when you build your project in VSCode, two things will happen:

 1. The build process will automatically copy a MacBinary encoded version of your app into the FTP directory